-We had no selling and marketing expenses during 2013 and 2012.
-We expect we will begin to incur costs tied to our future sales and marketing efforts during the 2014 fiscal year as we move closer to the potential commercialization of FirdapseTM.
-Our plan is to put in place over the next year the personnel that will help us develop both a sales force and a patient advocacy and assistance program so that we are in a position to commence our selling efforts immediately if we are successful in obtaining an approval of any NDA that we may file for FirdapseTM, of which there can be no assurance.
+We had no selling expenses during 2014 and 2013.
+We have begun to incur pre-commercialization costs, tied to our preparation for future sales and marketing efforts, as we move closer to the potential commercialization of Firdapse[TM].
+These costs are for personnel, and their related activities, to develop both a sales force and a patient advocacy and assistance program so that we are in a position to commence our selling efforts at such time as we are successful in obtaining an approval of any NDA that we may file for Firdapse[TM], of which there can be no assurance.
+Pre-commercialization costs have been included in general and administrative expenses.